bostongolang/golang-lab-chat/README.md

 4. Type `vagrant up`.
 This will create a virtual machine with Ubuntu linux and Go 1.4 installed for the Vagrant user.
 5. Type `vagrant ssh` to ssh into the virtual machine.

 Need help?
-Arrive a little early and we can help you get up-and-running, or
+Arrive a little early and we can help you get up-and-running, or join the Boston Golang Slack group #lab-help channel group by signing up [here](http://bostongolang-slack-invite.herokuapp.com/).

+You can also email me directly: [jandre+bostongolang@gmail.com](mailto:jandre+bostongolang@gmail.com).

 ## Organization